xnslong/simple-test-framework/README.md

 │                           # functions are all treated as non-case functions │
-├── common                  # the directory is where all common tools are placed │   ├── assert.sh           # the file name of tools should end with the '.sh' suffix │   ├── cases.sh            # other files are ignored.
+├── common                  # the directory is where all common tools are placed │   └── lib                 # the file name of tools should end with the '.sh' suffix │       ├── assert.sh       # other files are ignored. it detects the scripts recursively │       ├── test.sh
+│       ├── color.sh
 │       ├── common.sh
-│   └── log.sh
+│       └── logging.sh
 ├── logs                    # the directory is where all test logs places ├── README.md
 └── run.sh                  # the script to start test